panr/hugo-theme-hello-friend/README.md

 to `config.toml` file in your Hugo root directory and change params fields.
 In case you need, here's [a YAML version](https://gist.github.com/panr/8f9b363e358aaa33f6d353c77feee959).

 **NOTE:** Please keep in mind that currently main menu doesn't support nesting.

+## How to add a cover image to your posts

+Adding a cover image to your post is simple and there are two options:

+* Use `cover: "/path/to/absolute/img.jpg"` in your markdown file meta data to link an absolute image
+* Use `relcover: "img.jpg" to link the image relative to the blog post folder

 ## Add-ons